Fixed Income Macro Outlook

 Muted in near term but still long-term concerns

-- Muted in Near Term: A 1.5% to 3.0% increase over 12 months in the overall Consumer Price Index (CPI) appears most likely to us (64% probability).
-(CPI is a government index derived from detailed consumer spending information.)
+- Muted in Near Term: A 1.5% to 3.0% increase over 12 months in the overall Consumer Price Index (CPI) appears most likely to us (66% probability).

 - Long-Term Concerns as Economic Conditions Improve: We think that the longer-term trend from here is upward, assuming the U.S. economy continues to strengthen.
 We believe higher inflation (a 12-month CPI change over 3.0%) could occur in the coming three to five years because of monetary and fiscal policies enacted since 2008 and improving U.S. economic growth.